scripting/open-source-writing/2017/12/petition.md

 Our support for Mueller and the FBI is not partisan.
 We are not all Democrats or Republicans or independents.
 We come from all over the US, red states and blue.
 We just want to know what happened, and the FBI and Mueller appear to be the only ones who can.

 We demand that the president, congressional Republicans, and their supporters stop interfering with and obstructing the Mueller investigation and the FBI.
-Let the investigation run its course.�
+Let the investigation run its course.